emqx/deploy-emqx-to-azure-with-terraform/README.md

 terraform output -raw tls_key > tls_key.key
 ```

-If a client need to verify server's certificate chain and host name, you have to config the hosts file
+If a client needs to verify the server's certificate chain and host name, you must configure the hosts file:

 ``` bash
 ${loadbalancer_ip} ${common_name}
 ```

-## Destroy
+### Cleanup

+After you've finished with the EMQX cluster, you can destroy it using the following command:

 ```bash
 terraform destroy -auto-approve
 ```

+This will delete all resources created by Terraform in this module.

+## Contribution

+We welcome contributions from the community.
+Please submit your pull requests for bug fixes, improvements, and new features.

+## License

+This project is licensed under the terms of the [MIT License](https://github.com/emqx/deploy-emqx-to-azure-with-terraform/blob/main/LICENSE).

+## Support

+If you encounter any problems or have any questions about this module, please open an issue in the GitHub repository.